Cloud Computing Security

 Detect abnormal usage: Visibility into the access and activity of your privileged accounts in real time helps catch suspected account compromise and potential user abuse.
 Track and alert user behavior.
 Early detection of security incidents significantly reduces the cost of a data breach.
 You must manage, monitor, and restrict the administrative access of IT outsourcing vendors and managed service providers (MSPs) to cloud and internal IT systems because many incidents result from compromised third parties.

 Respond to incidents: Privileged access should be an integral part of your incident response plan in the event a privileged account is compromised.
 Simply changing privileged account passwords or disabling the privileged account is no longer sufficient when a privileged account is breached.
-If you need help with your incidence response plan, check out our Cybersecurity Incident Response Plan Template.
+If you need help with your incident response plan, check out our Cybersecurity Incident Response Plan Template.

 Audit and analyze: You need to continuously monitor privileged account usage through audits and analysis reports that will help identify unusual behaviors that may indicate a breach or misuse.
 These should be automated reports that can track the cause of security incidents and demonstrate compliance with policies and regulations.